 Open source operating system recommendations

-The above xkcd comic illustrates the difficulties of creating a universal standard, and why it often only results in yet another competing standard instead.
-This is a broadly applicable lesson that explains the wide array of open source operating systems available today.
+The xkcd comic above illustrates the difficulties of creating a universal standard, and why it often creates yet another competing standard instead.
+This broadly applicable lesson explains the wide array of open source operating systems available today.

 Before my recommendations, here are some resources that I find helpful: